wojas/django-pgrunner/README.rst

 Behind the scenes
 =================

-Django-pgrunner creates a subfolder `pgrunnerdb` under your Django project.
+Django-pgrunner creates a `pgrunnerdb/` subfolder under your Django project.
 This folder contains one folder for every snapshot that was created.
 The name of the default instance is `default`.
 A `current` symbolic link keeps track of which snapshot is active.